devyhan/xcode-mcp/README.md

 - `environmentVars` (optional): Environment variables to pass to the app (key1=value1,key2=value2 format)
 - `xcodePath` (optional): Xcode application path (default: "/Applications/Xcode-16.2.0.app")
 - `listDevices` (optional): Display all detected devices with their IDs before running
+- `skipBuild` (optional): Skip the build and install step for already installed apps
+- `extraLaunchArgs` (optional): Additional arguments to pass to the devicectl launch command
+- `directBundleId` (optional): Directly specify the bundle ID instead of extracting from project

 **Example**:
 ```